lucablackwell/heroica/possible-options.md

    * for each potion
      * description of effects
      * option to use
-4. skills - unneeded if bound with weapons?
-5. shop
+4. shop
    * show gold, shop weapons
    * buy weapon
       * if enough gold:
         * remove gold
         * remove weapon from shop
         * add weapon to weapon inventory
         * add related skill to skill inventory
         * show `?? bought for ?? gold`
       * if not enough gold:
         * show relevant message `Not enough gold!`
-6. stats
+5. stats
    * show statistics